 Boston Borough Council Prevent Lead firstname.lastname@example.org

-If you are concerned that someone you know is being drawn into terrorism or extremism, then report to email@example.com or complete the Channel Referral Form and email to firstname.lastname@example.org or alternatively you can email email@example.com
+If you are concerned that someone you know is being drawn into terrorism or extremism, then report to email@example.com or complete the Channel Referral Form below and email to firstname.lastname@example.org or alternatively you can email email@example.com

 For immediate threats, such as a suspicious package or vehicle always call 999.